DengBW-1998/BBAI/README.md

 This repository contains the demo code of the paper:

 > Bipartite Graph Adversarial Attacks Based on Implicit Relations.
-Bowen Deng, Lin Feng

-If you have any question or you find any bug about codes, please contact me at wy727100600@163.com
+If you have any question or you find any bug about codes, please contact me at xxx(anonymous now).

 Some code blocks copy from the following papers: